 You need to be able to show that you have taken all reasonable steps to prevent accidents and illness among your employees.
 Senior management should be committed to leading on health and safety within the company, as part of a pro-active workplace culture positively focused on health and safety.
 This should be at least as important as other business goals like productivity, and should never be seen as an afterthought.
 Focus on meeting targets in health and safety just as you would in any other aspect of business.

-You should also appoint a dedicated health and safety advisor, either from within the company or from outside.
+You should also appoint a dedicated health and safety consultant, either from within the company or from outside.
 They should be competent, trained, knowledgeable and experienced.
 If you need to appoint from outside, you can find a qualified person by consulting the Occupational Safety and Health Consultants’ Register.
 Your H&S advisor should be part of a safety committee that includes representatives from management and the shop floor workforce.
 The group should meet regularly, and written minutes should be kept.

 With this structure in place, your next step should be to undertake a full risk assessment.
 This will take the form of a comprehensive workplace inspection, with all risks and hazards noted, again in writing.
 You should then act to either eliminate or minimise the identified risks, documenting the actions that you have taken.
 Such risk assessments should be undertaken periodically, at least once a year and also when there are any major changes that may introduce new hazards.